aimhigherweb/iec_website/content/patient-resources/vision-training-with-saccade-pens.md

 CAPTION: Moving gaze to shaking pen.

 Try to do 5 rounds of these exercises, 3 times a day.
 To make the exercises harder over time, increase the distance between the pens.

+If you have any questions, please [contact us](https://innovativeeyecare.com.au/contact/)